 In addition to his first book, Migrant Form: Anti-Colonial Aesthetics in Joyce, Rushdie, and Ray (Peter Lang, 2010), he has published essays on James Joyce, Katherine Mansfield, postcolonial solidarity, critical cosmopolitanism, the modern elegy, Rushdie's The Satanic Verses, and Howard Hawks, as well as several book reviews.

-The recipient of the Dublin Award for the Study of Global Multiculturalism in 2008, and the George M. Ball Award for Excellence in Advising in 2016, Gaurav worked as the Director of the college’s Encounters program from 2013 to 2015, and was Whitman College’s founding Institutional Representative for the Scholars at Risk network.
+The recipient of the Dublin Award for the Study of Global Multiculturalism in 2008, and the George M. Ball Award for Excellence in Advising in 2016, Gaurav worked as the Director of Whitman College’s Encounters program from 2013 to 2015, and was the college’s founding Institutional Representative for the Scholars at Risk network.